User Levels and Access Levels

 User Level

 This property can be set in various points and in various components of a Movicon project.
-For example, in the "Users General Properties" this setting permits each user to be associated with a Password Level.
+For example, this setting in the "Users General Properties" permits each user to be associated with a Password Level.

 Object "User Level" property (paragraph: "Access Levels Properties common to Drawings and Controls")